friscolt/Friscolt/README.md

 My main interest is medical image processing and analysis.
 This involves multidisciplinary research from computing (mainly), and a bit of biophotonics.
 Most of my work has been done in Matlab, and I’m doing useful things with Python 🐍.

-I'm now working on two interesting projects:
+I'm now working on three interesting projects:

 *  [**Visualization and localization of blood vessels in speckle images**](https://friscolt.github.io/bloodvessels)
 *  [**Classification of kidney stones in endoscopic images**](https://friscolt.github.io/kidneystones)